grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 Linux/Unix or `C:\Windows\System32\drivers\etc\hosts` on Windows.
 For instance, you could set up an override which routes all requests for `test.k6.io` to `1.2.3.4`.

-You can also redirect only from certain ports or to certain ports.
+Starting from v0.28.0, you can also redirect only from certain ports or to certain ports.

+Starting from v0.42.0, you can use an asterisk (`*`) at the start of the host name, to avoid repetition.
+For example, `*.k6.io` would apply the override for all subdomains of `k6.io`.

 <Blockquote mod="note" title="">